-Fortunately, getting and cleaning data is generally part of these architects’ and programmers’ everyday lives, and leveraging their knowledge and skills will be critical to providing the analysts the information they need.
+Fortunately, getting and cleaning data is generally part of these architects’ and programmers’ everyday lives, and leveraging their knowledge and skills will be critical to providing the analysts with the information they need.

 Data analysts, data stewards, and report developers should already have a good handle on the organization’s internal data.
 Like BAs and SMEs, the analysts, stewards, and report developers will need to expand their horizons to other data sources.
-They will already have a history of bridging the communications gap between IT and the business, and that will help the statistical analyst understand the data and the business understand the results.
+They will already have a history of bridging the communications gap between IT and the business, and that will help the statistical analyst understand the data and the business to understand the results.

 4. Use the data to answer the question: Statistical analyst/data scientist